michaelmilleryoder/michaelmilleryoder.github.io/_pages/teaching.md

 # [CS 2731 / ISSP 2230 Introduction to Natural Language Processing](/cs2731)
 \[[Spring 2024](/cs2731_spring2024)\] | \[[Fall 2023](/cs2731_spring2024)\]
 Graduate-level intro NLP course taught at the University of Pittsburgh.

+# CMPPINF 2100 Introduction to Data-Centric Computing
+Graduate-level introdution to data science for students from a wide variety of backgrounds.
+Taught at the University of Pittsburgh in Fall 2024.